 We have now performed the additional analyses suggested but the reviewer.
 The results of these population-level analyses show that populations with and without butterflies did not differ in mean phenology in any of the two years studied.
 They do, however, show that combinations of populations and years with earlier mean phenology have higher proportions of plants attacked by the butterfly (binomial GLM estimate = 0.528, p < 0.001).
 This implies that butterfly seed predators not only prefer earlier-flowering plants within populations, but also that attack rates are higher in earlier-flowering populations.
-These results are now provided in the text (P16, L375-378).
-Yet, the strength of selection on phenology (estimated by the selection gradient) was unrelated to mean population phenology (P10, L258-259, P16, L383-384).
+These results are now provided in the text (P17, L362-365).
+Yet, the strength of selection on phenology (estimated by the selection gradient) was unrelated to mean population phenology (P17, L365-367).
 We also do not think that populations flowering very early suffer from a temporal mismatch with pollinators, as flowers would open at the earliest in the beginning of July in these populations, and at this time of the year availability of pollinators should not be a problem.

-We think that the direct negative effect of phenology on fitness in some of the populations with the predator might be due to the fact that this effect is not completely independent from the predation effect.
-In plants that flower late in the season, late-opening flowers might be able to escape predation due to a temporal mismatch with the butterfly oviposition period.
-On the contrary, in plants that flower early in the season, both early- and late-opening flowers could potentially be oviposited, due to a highest degree of overlap with the oviposition period of the predator.
-Although the coefficients in the path analyses are supposed to represent independent effects, we are here considering the effect of intensity of predation measured as number of eggs.
-The direct effect of phenology on fitness is therefore independent of the number of eggs oviposited on the plant.
-However, a plant flowering very early and another one flowering very late could have exactly the same number of eggs, but these eggs could be distributed differently among the different flowers in each plant.
-In this sense, the proportion of individual flowers that are attacked in a plant may be related to its flowering phenology, and there could be attacked late-flowering plants where some flowers escape seed predation because their bud development starts when the adult butterflies are already absent.
-This would explain the fitness increase in late-flowering plants, which would be driven by these late flowers which are able to escape predation.
-We unfortunately lack data on counts of eggs on individual buds in order to confirm this hypothesis, but other studies (Mahoro 2003, Ehrlén et al. 2015) have reported late-opening flowers escaping from seed predation, so we think that the same mechanism could be operating, at least in some populations, in our study system.
-We now include this in the discussion (PL).
+We think that the direct negative effect of phenology on fitness in some of the populations with the predator might be due to phenology affecting egg concentration among the different flowers in an individual plant.
+We show that an early phenology increases the number of eggs per plant, but we have not assessed the distribution of eggs among the different flowers within an individual.
+For a given number of eggs per plant, late-flowering plants might show higher among-flower variation in egg numbers than early-flowering plants.
+Late-opening flowers in late-flowering plants might escape predation due to a temporal mismatch with butterfly oviposition (i.e. these flowers might develop when the oviposition period is over).
+On the contrary, in early-flowering plants, all flowers would develop during the oviposition period and therefore would be potentially available for oviposition, leading to lower among-flower variation in egg number.
+We hypothesize that the direct increase in fitness in late-flowering plants observed in some populations and years could be driven by these late-opening flowers that are able to escape predation, as reported in other studies (Mahoro 2003, Ehrlén et al. 2015).
+We now include this argument in the discussion (P16, L329-334).

 SPECIFIC COMMENTS: Line 34: there is a paper by Emily Austen in Evolution, 2015, that looked for selection on age at flowering versus flowering calendar date—seed predators select for early flowering date.